DSPG-2023/resources/exercise1/README.md

 I am providing a few files in this directory to help you.
 - **DSM Scheduled Flights vs actual.xlsx** Scheduled and Actual Flights arriving at the Des Moines Airport from April 9, 2020 to May 16, 2023 in long format
+- **number-of-commercial-flights-all.xls** Includes the number and 7-day moving average of all flights tracked in wide format
+- **total-number-of-flights-all.xls** Includes the number and 7-day moving average of all commercial flights tracked in wide format

+Hints
-- **Des Moines Airline data following Thanksgiving 2021.xlsx** Each flight arrivinh and departing from Des Moines 11/28/21 - 2/1/2022 - note I had to create this list by visiting https://www.flightradar24.com/data/airports/dsm/arrivals and showing hte earlier flights.
+- **Des Moines Airline data following Thanksgiving 2021.xlsx** Each flight arriving and departing from Des Moines 11/28/21 - 2/1/2022 - note I had to create this list by visiting https://www.flightradar24.com/data/airports/dsm/arrivals and showing the earlier flights.
 I then copied this data to a spreadsheet.
 I had to do this about every 36 hours for 2 months. *Hint, you could go to any airport in the world and get this for the last ~36 hours.*
-- **number-of-commercial-flights-all.xls** Includes the number and 7-day moving average of all flights tracked in wide format
-- **total-number-of-flights-all.xls** Includes the number and 7-day moving average of all commercial flights tracked in wide format
+- Notice, if you select a flight ont he data above, you get a bast history of that aircraft, for example https://www.flightradar24.com/data/flights/eja783,
+- Each Airport has a 3 letter code
+- Each aircraft has an ID.
+Those starting with an N are from Notrth America, for example N783QS recent history is at https://www.flightradar24.com/data/aircraft/n783qs
+- There are many other data points/objects to take notice of on the Flight Radar Website!
+- There are better sources than this one, but I wanted to share for inspiration. http://www.airportcodes.org/

 ##### Timeline
 9:15 Following the icebreaker, the team should meet and start to work on the 90-minute data science exercise.